wilsonliaows/docs/features/wildcard.md

-# Using wildcards in search or filter
+# Using wildcards to search or filter

-Sometimes you need to search for or filter items based on their names.
-For example, getting all files with filename contains a specific text.
-Using wildcards is a simple way to do that.

-Wildcards are characters, such as asterisk (*) or question mark (?), that can be used to substitute any other character in a search.
+In some triggers and actions (e.g. On-prem file's action "List files in folder"), you can use wildcards to search and filter items.
+Wildcards are characters, such as asterisk (\*) or question mark (?), that can be used to substitute any other character in a search.
 This is how to use them:

 ## Asterisk (*)
 Use the asterisk (*) as substitute for zero or more characters.
 For example, if you are looking for files with filename contains the text “report”, type the following: